 Even without a formal masonry fireplace, you still can sit in front of a fire inside.
-Wood-burning stoves, such as those made by Buck, create an enclosed fire spot for your home.
+A wood burning stove, such as those made by Buck, creates an enclosed fire spot for your home.
 These stoves connect to their own chimney for venting smoke.

 Buck stoves use a catalytic combustor to enhance the energy efficiency of the stove and reduce the amount of smoke produced.
 The combustor burns particles a regular wood stove would expel through smoke.
 This more complete burning increases the temperature the stove reaches.

-Using the Damper
+Using the Buck Stove Damper

 The manual chimney damper for your fireplace is used to close off the chimney during the off season to prevent birds and animals from getting inside.
 The bypass damper on the Buck stoves directs smoke through the catalytic combustor or past it, depending on the temperature of the fire.